mulesoft-assets/template-sap2sfdc-account-aggregation/README.md

 + [Enabling Your Studio Project for SAP](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP)

 ### Running on Mule ESB stand alone <a name="runonmuleesbstandalone"/>
-Complete all properties in one of the property files, for example in [mule.prod.properties] (../master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
+Complete all properties in one of the property files, for example in [mule.prod.properties](../master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

 ## Running on CloudHub <a name="runoncloudhub"/>